JuliaLang/julia/doc/src/manual/control-flow.md

 5
 ```

 Here the `1:5` is a range object, representing the sequence of numbers 1, 2, 3, 4, 5.
-The `for`
+The
-loop iterates through these values, assigning each one in turn to the variable `i`.
-One rather
+`for` loop iterates through these values, assigning each one in turn to the variable `i`.
+An
-important distinction between the previous `while` loop form and the `for` loop form is the scope
+important distinction between the previous `while` loop form and the `for` loop form is the
-during which the variable is visible.
-If the variable `i` has not been introduced in another
+scope during which the variable is visible.
+If the variable `i` has not been introduced in
-scope, in the `for` loop form, it is visible only inside of the `for` loop, and not
+another scope, in the `for` loop form, it is visible only inside the `for` loop, and not
-outside/afterwards.
-You'll either need a new interactive session instance or a different variable
+beyond the loop's `end`.
+To test this, you'll either need a new interactive session instance
-name to test this:
+or a different variable name:

 ```jldoctest
 julia> for j = 1:5